ka-cyber/NeuroMesh/README.md

 NeuroMesh uses and supports BraTS datasets.

-Because BraTS dataset releases may differ in imaging modalities, labels,preprocessing conventions, and licensing/access conditions, make surethat the dataset version used in an experiment matches the assumptionsof the corresponding data loader and evaluation pipeline.
+Because different BraTS releases may have different imaging modalities, labels, preprocessing conventions, and access conditions, make sure that the dataset version used in an experiment is compatible with the data loader and evaluation pipeline.

 Dataset Citation

-Users must cite the appropriate BraTS dataset publication(s)corresponding to the specific BraTS release used in their work.
+Users must cite the appropriate BraTS dataset publication(s) corresponding to the specific dataset version used in their work.

-Important: BraTS data are third-party datasets.
-Their terms ofaccess, use, attribution, and redistribution are separate from thelicense of the NeuroMesh source code.
+Important: BraTS is a third-party medical-imaging dataset.
+Its terms of use, access requirements, attribution requirements, and redistribution restrictions are separate from the NeuroMesh software license.

 Data Preparation

-Place the dataset in the location expected by data/brats_loader.py, orupdate the dataset configuration/path used by your training setup.
+Place the BraTS dataset in the location expected by data/brats_loader.py, or update the dataset path/configuration used by the training pipeline.

-Before training, verify:
+Before training, verify that:

-The dataset is downloaded from the appropriate official source.
+The dataset was obtained from the appropriate official source.

-You have accepted and comply with the dataset's terms of use.
+You comply with the dataset's terms of use.

-Image modalities and label files follow the expected naming/formatconventions.
+Image modalities and labels follow the expected format.

-The dataset split does not introduce unintendedtrain/validation/test leakage.
+Training, validation, and test splits do not contain unintended data leakage.

 Training